University of Nevada-Las Vegas logo

 Is University of Nevada-Las Vegas the right fit for me?

 Whether University of Nevada-Las Vegas is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (96% admit rate), cost ($24,040/year out-of-state), campus culture in Las Vegas, and available programs.
+Key factors to consider: admissions selectivity (96% admit rate), avg net price ($10,359/year after aid), campus culture in Las Vegas, and available programs.
 Use CollegeCove's compare tool to weigh University of Nevada-Las Vegas against similar schools side-by-side.

 Quick Facts